Skip to main content

 CREATE K-20 STEM Outreach

-Our CREATE K-20 STEM Outreach program targets K-12 future first-generation college applicants and their families through hands-on STEM learning events that address disparities in STEM diversity and provide adequate exposure opportunities and explorations of career paths in STEM at an early age.
-We engage community college students, undergraduates, and graduate students in outreach, for K-20 effects.
-In addition to community events, our program STEMULATE engages K-12 students in STEM at an early age to develop their STEM identity, reinforce their sense of belonging, and ultimately influence their decision to pursue higher education and STEM careers.
-Develop your skills in STEM communication and “give back” to communities in our region!
+Our CREATE K-20 STEM Outreach program targets K-12 future college applicants and their families through hands-on STEM learning events.
+We engage community college students, undergraduates, and graduate students.
+Our program STEMULATE engages K-12 students in STEM at an early age to ultimately influence their decision to pursue higher education and STEM careers.